 Kefir has an acquired taste that takes some getting used to, but it’s a delicious and healthy probiotic food that is worth trying.
 If you find it difficult to find it in your local store or it’s too expensive, you can try making your own kefir at home.
 All you need is milk and kefir grains.
 If you get hold of kefir live grains, they can be reused to make kefir many times over, as they will continuously grow and produce more.
 Just remember to use high-quality milk, such as grass-fed organic, whenever you can.
 In no time, you’ll be an expert in homemade kefir-making!

 Sour cream is an excellent source of probiotics and is low in lactose and sugar content.
 If you purchase the full-fat version, be mindful of your saturated fat intake.
-It’s a healthy dip for a vegetable platter, in a vegetable soup, or as an ingredient in your homemade ranch dressing.
+It’s a healthy dip for a vegetable platter, great in a vegetable soup, or as an ingredient in your homemade ranch dressing.

 Sour cream is teeming with live and active cultures, which are the same beneficial bacteria found in yogurt.
 These probiotics help to keep your gastrointestinal tract healthy by restoring the natural balance of good bacteria in your gut, aiding in digestion, boosting immunity, and reducing the so much-needed inflammation.